stypr/clubhouse-py/README.md

 2. Moreover, there is no way to even catch or block the user when someone records and shares your voice record anonymously.
 3. I think there are much more serious risks/problems that CH developers need to take a look at.
 There seem to be more high priority issues than this one. (in which I assume they're already working on atm)

 > What do you think about the Clubhouse app?
 Is the app secure enough?
-Can you rate their security levels?
+Can you rate their security quality?

 From my very personal perspective as a security engineer:

-1. API: Well-made.
-I see developers are trying to fix some security issues here, but they still haven't fixed it, yet.
+1. API: Well-made, and I see developers are trying to fix some security issues here. although they still haven't fixed it, yet.
-2. Notifications: LGTM. but sometimes the server goes down.
+2. Notifications: LGTM. but sometimes the server goes down pretty frequently.
 I haven't looked deep into it.
 3. Interaction with voice protocol: meh, but it looks like they're trying to work on it.
 I think it is more fun to dig more in but doing so will go out of the scope.

 > Don't you think your actions were ethically wrong?